lyc102/ifem/docs/index.md

 ### Use MATLAB help/doc
 1. `help funexample` displays a description of and syntax for the function `funexample`.
 For example, `help mg` will show basic usage for `mg` function in the plain text.
 2. `ifem funexampledoc` show detailed description.
 For example, `ifem mgdoc` will explain the `mg` function step by step in `html` format.
 But not every function has a html documentation.
+Contribution to a documentation page is also welcome.

 ## License and References